AImageLab-zip/IM-Fuse/docs/extending.md

 1. add a new module under `src/brainchmark/models/`
 2. inherit from `AbstractModel`
+3. implement `forward(images, mask)` with the output structure expected by the chosen trainer
+4. implement `predict(images, mask)` for evaluation and testing
-3. wire selection through `models/config.py`
+5. wire selection through `models/config.py`
-4. add enum support in `enums.py` if it should be a first-class built-in choice
+6. add enum support in `enums.py` if it should be a first-class built-in choice
-5. make sure the chosen trainer understands the model output structure
+7. make sure the chosen trainer understands the model output structure

+The `predict(...)` method is the inference entrypoint used by [brainchmark test](../src/brainchmark/testing/pipeline.py).
+It should take a full input volume and a modality mask, run the model in test-time mode, and return segmentation logits or probabilities with shape `[B, C, H, W, D]`.
+In other words, `forward(...)` is the training contract, while `predict(...)` is the evaluation contract.

 Detailed guide: [docs/components/models.md](components/models.md)